-Amendments to IAS 1, Presentation of Financial Statements ("IAS 1"), which are effective for annual periods beginning on or after July 1, 2012, are to be applied retroactively.
-The amendments require that an entity present separately the items of other comprehensive income that may be reclassified to profit or loss in the future from those that would never be reclassified to profit or loss.
+Effective May 1, 2013, the Company adopted Amendments to IAS 1, Presentation of Financial Statements ("Amendments to IAS 1"), which became effective for annual periods beginning on or after July 1, 2012, are applied retroactively.
+The amendments require that an entity present separately the items of other comprehensive earnings that may be reclassified to profit or loss in the future from those that would never be reclassified to profit or loss.
+The adoption of Amendments to IAS 1 resulted in minor changes to presentation in the Company's statement of comprehensive earnings but did not have a significant impact on the Consolidated Financial Statements.